 Dutch retailer Ahold Delhaize has announced that it has reached an agreement with Deen to acquire a number of stores to be converted to operate under the Albert Heijn banner.

-An agreement is said to have been reached between Deen and Albert Heijn, Vomar Voordeelmarkt, and DekaMarkt.
-Albert Heijn will acquire and convert 39 stores, whereas Vomar Voordeelmarkt will acquire and convert 22 stores, and DekaMarkt will buy and convert 19 stores.
+According to the company, Deen intends to sell 80 stores, distribution centres, its remaining business units, and its head office in Hoorn.
+An agreement is said to have been reached between Deen and Albert Heijn, Vomar Voordeelmarkt, and DekaMarkt, under which Albert Heijn will acquire and convert 39 stores, while Vomar Voordeelmarkt will acquire and convert 22 stores, and DekaMarkt will buy and convert 19 stores.

 Source: Ahold Delhaize